 The wide alumni network includes former US Secretary of State and presidential candidate Hillary Rodham Clinton and the broadcast journalist Diane Sawyer.

-Swarthmore College in Pennsylvania was one of the first co-educational colleges in America, founded in 1864.
+Swarthmore College in Pennsylvania was one of the earliest co-educational colleges in America, founded in 1864.

 Alongside the liberal arts curriculum, undergraduates can enrol on an engineering track.